open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 have additional values specific to the resources in question.
 For example, the OperatorGroup should likely only be removed if it isn't being used by another subscription.

-The `spec.statusConfig` field allows the author to specify what effect specific resource statuses will have on the OperatorPolicy status and compliance events.
-The currently planned values are:
+The `spec.complianceConfig` field allows the author to specify what effect specific resource statuses will have on the OperatorPolicy status and compliance events.
+The currently planned values are `Compliant` and `NonCompliant`, but additional values could be added in the future.
+For example, when an upgrade is available for the operator, but is not in the `versions` list, the value of `spec.complianceConfig.upgradesAvailable` is considered.
+When set to `Compliant`, the InstallPlan for that upgrade would be considered Compliant in `status.relatedResources` and the policy would have the condition `InstallPlanCompliant` be true.
+When set to `NonCompliant` the relatedResource would be NonCompliant, the condition would be false, and `status.compliant` would be NonCompliant.

-`Condition`, which will record the status in `status.conditions` and in the compliance event; and `NonCompliant`, which additionally updates the `status.compliant` field to NonCompliant which can cause the root policy on the hub to become NonCompliant and may throw an alert.
-Additional values could be added in the future.
+The default values for `spec.complianceConfig` fields should cause the policy to report as Compliant as long as the current instance of the operator matches a desired state specified in the policy, and is currently healthy.
+In particular, it should not become NonCompliant by default when an upgrade is available, since that does not necessarily impact the current health of the operator.

 ### OperatorPolicy Status and Compliance Event Messages